elvengard-mmo/elvengard_network/guides/introduction/endpoint.md

   - `transport_opts: [ip: "127.0.0.1", port: 3000]`: provides options for configuring the transport.
     In this case, it specifies the IP address and port on which the server will listen for incoming connections.
-  - `protocol: LoginServer.Endpoint.Protocol`: sets the protocol module that will handle client connections and communication.
+  - `socket_handler: LoginServer.Endpoint.SocketHandler`: sets the socket handler that will handle client connections and communication.

 ## Creating an Endpoint